-That day is appointed by God when we will be called to give account for what we have done.
+That day is appointed by God when we will be called to give an accounting for what we have done.

-We have all known obstinate people in our lives, those who no matter what, had to do things their way regardless of what the consequences were.
-People who will not take advice from anyone, well that’s exactly what it means here.
-This is about people who are determined to live according to their own knowledge and not to trust in God.
+We have all known obstinate people in our lives, those who, no matter what, had to do things their way regardless of what the consequences were.
+People who will not take advice from anyone, well, that’s precisely what it means here.
+This is about people who are determined to live according to their knowledge and not trust God.

 Ephesians 5:6 Let no one deceive you with empty words, for because of these things the wrath of God comes upon the sons of disobedience.

 Repeated disobedience leads to stubbornness, which comes in many degrees of willful and arbitrary behavior.
-All of us have stubbornness when we resist doing something that may be unpleasant or that we just don’t want to do, such as taking out the garbage, this verse is addressing those who refuse to accept and follow the will of God, they know what is right, but are too wrapped up in themselves to follow God’s directions.
+All of us have stubbornness when we resist doing something that may be unpleasant or that we don’t want to do, such as taking out the garbage; this verse is addressing those who refuse to accept and follow the will of God; they know what is right, but are too wrapped up in themselves to follow God’s directions.

 The second condition named here is an unrepentant heart.
-Many places in the Bible we see this as a hardened heart.
-One who will not take responsibilities for their actions and admit when they are wrong.
+Many places in the Bible, we see this as a hardened heart.
+One who will not take responsibility for their actions and admit when they are wrong.

 John 3:36 He who believes in the Son has eternal life; but he who does not obey the Son will not see life, but the wrath of God abides on him.